caervs/pysh/README.md

 bash-3.2$
 ```

 This will create a **.pysh** directory with a **commands.py** module for your local commands and a **config.py** module for your local config.
+Save and exit.
 Now you can start adding local commands using

 ```bash
 bash-3.2$ EDITOR=<your editor of choice (e.g. emacs)> pysh edit
 ```

-the `pysh.examples` subpackage is full of example functions you can import (including some crude reimplementations of posix commands).
-To add nose testing with yapf and pylint to your project modify the *commands* module to include
+The `pysh.examples` subpackage is full of example functions you can import (including some crude reimplementations of posix commands).
+To add nose testing with yapf and pylint to your project modify the **commands.py** module to include

 ```python
 from pysh.examples.development import test